ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 > Note: At this time, components created not using JSX may not be automatically defined.
 This is a known limitation of the API and users should be aware of it

+### generateTypeDeclarations

+By default, type declaration files (`.d.ts` files) are only generated for the `dist-custom-elements` output target when the [`dist` output target](/docs/distribution) is also declared in a Stencil project's configuration.
+This behavior isn't always desirable, as not all users have need for files emitted by the `dist` output target.
+To generate type declaration files for the `dist-custom-elements`, the experimental `generateTypeDeclarations` field can be set to `true`.

+Setting this flag to `true` will generate type declaration files for the `dist-custom-elements` output target.
+Type declaration files will be placed in the `dist/types` directory in the root of a Stencil project.
+At this time, this output destination is not able to be configured.

+This flag defaults to `false` when omitted from a Stencil configuration file.

 ## Making Assets Available

 For performance reasons, the generated bundle does not include [local assets](/docs/local-assets) built within the JavaScript output,